jonlabelle/SublimeJsPrettier/README.md

     for troubleshooting purposes.

 - `prettier_cli_path` (default: ***empty***)
-    It's strongly recommended leaving the `prettier_cli_path` value empty (the default).
-However, if Sublime Text has problems resolving the path to the `prettier` cli executable, you can explicitly specify the full path here.
+    It's recommended to leave the `prettier_cli_path` value empty (the default).
+However, if Sublime Text has problems resolving the path to the `prettier` cli executable, you can explicitly specify the path here.

+    If the `prettier_cli_path` value is left empty (""), the path is resolved by searching locations in the following order, returning the first matched
+    path:

+    - Locally installed prettier, relative to the Sublime Text Project file's root directory, e.g.: `node_modules/.bin/prettier'.
+    - The user's home directory, e.g.: `$HOME/node_modules`.
+    - Globally installed prettier, e.g.: `npm install -g prettier`.
+  <p></p>
     > [nvm] users are required to set an appropriate `prettier_cli_path`
     > (and `node_path`) according to the target runtime environment.

 - `node_path` (default: ***empty***)
-    It's strongly recommended leaving the `node_path` value empty (the default).
+    It's recommended to leave the `node_path` value empty (the default).
     However, if Sublime Text has problems resolving the path to the node executable, you can explicitly specify the full path here.